GSA/challenges-and-prizes/_all-challenges/1224-xtech-innovation-combine-advanced-energy-storage-challenge.md

 **Judging Panel**

-The concept white paper and accompanying single-slide summary chart will be evaluated by a team of Army subject matter experts (SMEs), including technical, acquisition, and user experts.
+The concept white paper and accompanying single-slide summary chart will be evaluated by a team of USG subject matter experts (SMEs), including technical, acquisition, and user experts.

 **Judging Criteria**